 (b) cancel any ticket without notice; or

 (c) cancel any event or exhibition without notice.

 In any such event, the Museum shall have no liability for any loss of business, revenue, profits, anticipated savings or goodwill (whether direct or indirect) or for any indirect, special or consequential loss of any kind and in each case howsoever arising.
 Our maximum liability to you shall not exceed the total amount you paid for your ticket.
 For the avoidance of doubt, nothing in these terms and conditions shall limit our liability to you for death, personal injury or fraud, or any other liability that cannot, as a matter of law, be excluded or limited.

-[In the event that the Museum decides to cancel an event or a ticket, or the Museum is required to restrict or limit the number of people entering the Museum in any way, whether due to the need to comply with government regulations on its activities in relation to preventing the spread of Coronavirus or otherwise, the Museum will contact you to offer one of the following options:
+In the event that the Museum decides to cancel an event or a ticket, or the Museum is required to restrict or limit the number of people entering the Museum in any way, the Museum will contact you to offer one of the following options:

 (a) where possible, exchange to another date and time for the same event.
 Where tickets are exchanged for others of a higher value, you must pay the difference at the time of exchange;